thatfloflo/ucltools/moodle-attendance-mapper/README.md

 ### 3. Setting up the script

-Open the script in a text editor (e.g. Notepad), and adjust the settings of the five UPPERCASE variables at the top of the script, as follows: below if necessary.
+Open the script in a text editor (e.g. Notepad), and adjust the settings of the five UPPERCASE variables at the top of the script, as follows below if necessary.
 The variables encode the following:

 -   MODULE_CODE: The code of your module, e.g. `"PLIN1234"`, used to determine
     the name of the attendance spreadsheet.